kgateway-dev/kgateway/projects/envoyinit/README.md

 ## Debug

-It can be useful to run the Envoy proxy, without the control-plane, as a way of validating behavior. [hack/envoy.yaml](./hack/envoy.yaml) provides example bootstrap that can be used
+It can be useful to run the Envoy proxy, without the control-plane, as a way of validating proxy behavior. [hack/envoy.yaml](./hack/envoy.yaml) provides example bootstrap that can be used.

+`
-`docker run \
+docker run \
     --rm \
     -ti \
     -p 8000:8000 \